pigghead/Playground/README.md

 # Welcome to my pen!!!
 This is the repository I use to experiment and play with new concepts as I learn them.
-This particular playground deals with C# concepts and mechanics.
+This particular playground deals with C# concepts and mechanics inside of Unity IDE.

 # 8 September 2018
 TODO: Create a player controlled object that allows the player, when in debug mode, to roam around.